 Client Challenge: The Dijon metropole wanted to use the latest digital technology to connect its urban equipment, services, and citizens in a smart city network that incorporated the entire metropole

 Solution: Working with a consortium of partners, the Dijon metropole connects its citizens, equipment, and response teams through a state-of-the-art digital platform

 - Simplified and improved coordination of emergency response and maintenance works

 - Remote management of urban equipment

-- More effective organisation of citizens’ mobility
+- More effective organization of citizens’ mobility

 - 630 daily calls concerning citizens’ requests processed every day

 - 40% cost reduction for same services through improved responsiveness to citizen activity

 Digital technology has ushered in a new era of development within the business world.
 However, it is no longer limited to manufacturing plants and offices.
 Continuous innovation has seen digital solutions increasingly impact daily life and change the way cities are viewed.

 The French city of Dijon saw an exciting opportunity in this development, envisioning a future in which all urban equipment, maintenance services, security systems, and transit are connected and function in synchronization upon a single network.
 To pursue this vision, Dijon launched an ambitious smart city project that included all 23 municipalities of the city’s metropole, covering a population of no less than 260,000.